pairingwg/bls_standard/draft-boneh-bls-signature.md

 protocol, and the use of aggregation significantly reduces the bandwidth and storage requirements.

+## Comparison with ECDSA

+The following comparison assumes BLS signatures with curve BLS12-381, targeting 128 bits security.

+For 128 bits security, ECDSA takes 37 and 79 micro-seconds to sign and verify a signature on a typical laptop.
+In comparison, for the same level of security, BLS takes 370 and 2700 micro-seconds to sign and verify a signature.

+In terms of sizes, ECDSA uses 32 bytes for public keys and  64 bytes for signatures;
+while BLS uses 96 bytes for public keys, and  48 bytes for signatures.
+Alternatively, BLS can also be instantiated with 48 bytes of public keys and 96 bytes of signatures.
+BLS also allows for signature compression.
+In other words, a single signature is sufficient to anthenticate multiple messages and public keys.

 <!---
 In addition, the BLS signature scheme is also integrated into major blockchain projects such as Algorand, Chia, Dfinity, Ethereum.